afriedm49/Engineering4_Notebook/README.md

 ### Reflection

 In this code, it is important to create a conditional for each possible item in the morse message.
-After knowing that, create variables for each amount of timeto rest, so it can be easily changed.
-Then, simply turn on the LED when the message lands on a dot or dash, and delay for the appropriate amount of time.
+Then, create variables for each amount of time to rest.
+Lastly, turn on the LED when the message lands on a dot or dash, and delay for the appropriate amount of time with the variables created earlier.

 The bulk of the code to blink the LED is shown below -